yuce/droaring/README.md

 ## Requirements

 * A recent D compiler.
 Tested with DMD v2.079.0, LDC 1.8.0 and v2.068.2_gcc6.
-* Requirements for CRoaring (including a C compiler).
+* C compiler with C11 support.
-* Tested on Linux, FreeBSD and MacOS.
+* Tested on Linux, FreeBSD, MacOS and Windows (only with 64bit).

 ## Install